chgpalmer/pwrgrip-fw/docs/overview/flashing.md

 ## Recommendations

 - **Short Term:**
-  Use Keil/J-Link tools for flashing and debugging.
+  Use Keil/J-Link tools for flashing and debugging if OpenOCD flashing is not yet working.
 Integrate with VS Code using tasks or scripts.
-Use OpenOCD for RAM debugging only (no flash) unless you find or write a compatible flash driver.
+Use OpenOCD for RAM debugging only if flash programming fails.
 - **Medium Term:**
-  Investigate the internal flash controller and attempt to write or adapt an OpenOCD flash driver.
-Compare with Freqchip/FR30xx for compatibility.
+  Test and debug the new OpenOCD flash driver and target config.
+Update this document with results and any required fixes.
 - **UART:**
   Solder wires to UART pins for serial output and possible UART bootloader flashing.
 - **Document:**